martinfrommel/PersonalWebsite24/README.md

 - **Add my pixel-art avatar and its animations**: give a personalized touch and bring some visual interest to the website.

+- **Add tags and sorting system for projects**: This will allow visitors to easily filter and navigate through different project categories, making it more convenient to explore my portfolio.

 ## Installation

 To get the website running locally: